stevorated/node-telegram-bot/README.md

 ngrok http 5000
 ```

-4. and copy the Forwarding address
+4. Copy the Forwarding address from the log you get from ngrok in the terminal

 ```
 Forwarding                    https://copy.this.link.and.paste.in.env.file -> http://localhost:5000
 ```

-and run

 5. Create a dotenv file `.env` in root directory of your project.